Skip to content

 Run Bayesian optimization to obtain informative sensing locations.

-np.ndarray Array of shape (num_robots, num_sensing, num_dim) containing the optimized sensing locations in the original coordinate space.
+np.ndarray: Array of shape (num_robots, num_sensing, num_dim) containing the optimized sensing locations in the original coordinate space.

 Source code in sgptools/methods.py